Sunday, October 1, 2023

 "I am the good shepherd.
 The good shepherd sacrifices his life for the sheep."
 [2]

-The pleasures, allures, and things of this world are passing away; they will not endure — only those who align with God enjoy His blessings forever.
-[3] Bottom line, then, those people who seek the pleasures, accolades, rewards, and relationships with worldly things and worldly people will ultimately wither and die, [4] losing the promise of "what is mortal" being "swallowed up by life" — life with God forever.
-[5] Even those who pursue religious rewards in this life will miss out on these eternal blessings because Jesus says they have already received their reward on earth.
-[6] Jesus taught us not to try to have our treasure here on earth but entrusted to the Father in His eternal security:
+The pleasures, allures, and things of this world are passing away; they will not endure — only those who align themselves with God will enjoy His blessings forever.
+[4] Bottom line, then: Those people who seek the pleasures, accolades, rewards, and relationships with worldly things and worldly people will ultimately wither and die, [5] losing the promise of "what is mortal" being "swallowed up by life" — life with God forever.
+[6] Even those who pursue religious rewards in this life will miss out on these eternal blessings because Jesus says they have already received their reward on earth.
+[7] Jesus taught us not to try to have our treasure here on earth but to have them entrusted to the Father in His eternal security:

 "Don't store up treasures here on earth, where moths eat them and rust destroys them, and where thieves break in and steal.
 Store your treasures in heaven, where moths and rust cannot destroy, and thieves do not break in and steal.
 Wherever your treasure is, there the desires of your heart will also be."

 What do these verses teach us about our relationships?
-When we look around us, we see evil people, along with worldly people claiming to follow Jesus, flourishing.
+Looking around us, we see evil and worldly people who claim to follow Jesus flourishing.
 Some churches even have health and wealth preachers who teach the opposite of Jesus, saying that God wants us to be rich, happy, and blessed with worldly things.
-We can become discouraged and disheartened when we see misguided, selfish, abusive, greedy, evil, and dictatorial people flourishing in worldly happiness.
-Deep in our hearts, we know their time of apparent blessing will pass, and they will have to answer to God for their priorities.
-But, it is hard to wait and endure and accept such apparent unfairness at the moment.
+We can become discouraged and disheartened when we see misguided, selfish, abusive, greedy, evil, and dictatorial people flourishing in material happiness.
+Deep in our hearts, we know their time of apparent blessing will pass, and they must answer to God for their priorities.
+But it is hard to wait and endure and accept such apparent unfairness.
 We need spiritual friends who share the values of Jesus.
-We need heroes who pursued the Kingdom of God even though that pursuit came at a high cost.
-We need to remind ourselves that evil people flourishing are soon gone, and for the long haul of existence, their blessings are as withered and gone as their dead bodies.
-We want friends that understand the apostle Paul when he says:
+We need heroes who pursue the Kingdom of God even though that pursuit comes at a high cost.
+We need to remind ourselves that evil people who are flourishing now will not flourish eternally; for the long haul of existence, their possessions and accomplishments will be as withered and gone as their dead bodies.
+We want friends that understand the apostle Paul when he said:

 [W]hat we suffer now is nothing compared to the glory he will reveal to us later.
 For all creation is waiting eagerly for that future day when God will reveal who his children really are.
 [8]

-Father, align my heart to seek what is eternal, crave what is holy, and yearn to be a blessing to others.
+Father, align my heart to seek what is eternal, to crave what is holy, and to yearn to bless others.
 I want to invest my life in activities, efforts, and passions that have eternal significance.
 I don't want to spend my life chasing things that wither and come to nothing.
-Empower me to seek what is right and good, O, Lord, and seek to be in the company of those who are honest and good in Your sight!
+Empower me to seek what is right and good, O Lord, and to seek to be in the company of honest and good people who delight You!
 Amen.

 Together in Christ is a daily devotional that focuses on what Scripture teaches about godly living in relationships.